zdandoh/WaterRising/README.md

 ﻿About
 ----------------------------------------------

-Water Rising is a console based game that slaps the player in the middle of a rapidly flooding landmass.
+Water Rising is a console based game that strands the player in the middle of a rapidly flooding landmass.
 The player must survive long enough to create a source of food and pilot off the island in a boat.
-The main game content has been completed, and it is currently in a bugfixing/tweaking phase.
-Combat with inhabitants and local fauna will likely be introduced in a content update after the completion of the main game.
+The game is, at it's core, a text adventure, so your main form of interaction is typing commands into the box at the bottom of the screen.
+Use classic text adventure commands such as "chop down this tree" to achieve your ultimate goal of building a boat.

 How To Play
 ----------------------------------------------